 Let’s Start From the Beginning.

-My name is Shelby and I am a second-year veterinary student at the University of Georgia College of Veterinary Medicine.
+My name is Shelby and I am a fourth-year veterinary student at the University of Georgia College of Veterinary Medicine.

 I lived most of my life in Roswell, a suburb north of Atlanta, Georgia.
 I developed a love for animals at a very young age (as most children do) and knew I wanted to be a veterinarian.
 That all changed the summer before my senior year of high school when my father suddenly passed away.
 He was my best friend and parent – losing him will forever be one of the most tragic experiences of my life.
 I threw myself into my academics and it paid off because I was accepted into the Honor’s College at the University of Georgia.
 At the same time, the recession in the United States was in full swing (I graduated high school in 2009).
 Many college graduates were unable to work and everyone was scared about the future of the economy.
 The combination of the sudden instability in my personal life plus the instability of the country led me to enter UGA as a Biology major with Pre-Med emphasis.
 At 17 years old, all I wanted was for people to think I was strong and it worked for a time…